Overcoming breastfeeding problems

 Some babies chew or bite on the nipples when they start teething.

-- Giving the baby something cold and wet to chew on a few minutes before breastfeeding can help avoid this problem.
+- Giving your baby something cold and wet to chew on a few minutes before breastfeeding can help avoid this problem.
 A clean, wet washcloth from the refrigerator works well.

-- Offer the baby another cold, wet washcloth before feeding on the other breast.
+- Offer your baby another cold, wet washcloth before feeding on the other breast.

 BREAST ENGORGEMENT OR BREAST FULLNESS